xexu/csvreaderJS/readme.md

 ## Future
 - Add support to use `.as(function)` to create custom parsers. (very little changes required).
 - Add support to use  `csv.to("rows")` and  `csv.to("cols")` to change the mode.
+- Write real tests
+- Add an examples file for nodejs.

 ## License
 As far as it's useful for you use it and modify it to fit your project, if you like it please drop a line to @xexuDj on twitter!